hannahilea/hannahilea.github.io/blog/cuttle-obsession/src.md

 ![Animated image of a wall photo with a rectangular overlay that is being scaled in size and composition](assets/cartoon.gif)

-My mom is a weaver; she asked me to make a "weaving cartoon" (i.e., a mock-up) to see how this nifty doormat might look if scaled up, in service of potentially weaving a site-specific piece.
+My mom is a weaver; she asked me to make a "weaving cartoon" (i.e., a mock-up) in service of potentially weaving a site-specific piece.
 (What she requested was a very basic hacky photoshop collage...instead I had some fun in Cuttle.
 Overkill!)

 <p style="text-align:center">***</p>